HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 This is the outline of how the coordinator works:

 - Call [GetBlockTemplate][3] RPC on the Bitcoin fullnode
-- Request merged mining work to the Hathor stratum server
+- Request merged mining work to the Hathor stratum server (minor change to our current stratum is needed)
 - Build a coinbase transaction suitable to both, inclusion on the Bitcoin network and usable as an AuxPOW:
   - Add `[magic_number][aux_block_hash]` after the [block height][4] on the